Wealth | Business | Finance | Life. Connect with us today and learn more about joining our community.

 And let’s be honest: $500K is a lot of money.
 Even $200K puts you in the top 1% in many parts of the country.
 It’s more than your peers make, maybe even more than your parents ever made.
 It feels good.

-You’re not just earning more—you’re spending more to match it.
 We’re not against enjoying your success or having nice things.
 You’ve worked hard, and you deserve to live well.
 That’s fair.
+But the biggest threat to long-term wealth?
+It’s not the market or taxes; it’s lifestyle creep.

-If your family can live well on $150K a year, the surplus can build wealth, not just status.
+If your family can live well on $150K a year, use the surplus can build wealth, not status.
 Everything above your number is optional: the Italy trip, the Porsche, the custom suits, as long as your financial foundation stays solid.

 This is about awareness and delayed gratification.
-If you keep your lifestyle steady for just a few years, even as your income grows, you create serious momentum.
+If you keep your lifestyle steady for just a few years, even as your income grows, you will create serious momentum.